 This is my (Dr Coco’s) new light!
 I now run two of these lights in my 4' x 4' tent.
 I am really happy with the set-up and the plants love the light!

 The TSL2000 is a dimmable full spectrum LED Grow Light, which offers all the same qualities as the TS1000, with more output and coverage.
 It is roughly equivalent to two of the TS1000 lights.
 It is marginally less efficient than the smaller unit, but it still easily beats almost all other models on the market.

 The TSL2000 draws 300 watts and it has an excellent photon efficiency of 1.83µmol per watt.
 The purchase cost efficiency is less than $0.50/µmol, which is among the leaders in the market.
 Our harvest expectations for one of these lights is 248-358 grams or 8.9-12.8 ounces.

 The TSL2000 is a rectangle designed to cover a 4’ x 2’ space.
 Two TSL2000s provide perfect coverage in a 4’ x 4’ tent.
 It has an ideal flowering distance of 22” above the canopy, so be aware of the vertical space needed.

 The TSW2000 is very similar to the TSL2000.
 The difference is the shape.
 The TSW is a square designed to cover a 3’ x 3’ space.
 It is ideal for 3’ x 3’ tents and grow spaces.
 Like the TSL2000, It has an ideal flowering distance of 22” above the canopy.

-The TSW2000 draws 310 watts and it has an excellent photon efficiency of 1.6umol per watt.
-The purchase cost efficiency is $0.50/umol, which is among the leaders in the market.
-Dr Photon’s harvest expectations for one of these lights is about 305 grams or 11 ounces.
+The TSW2000 draws 310 watts and it has an excellent photon efficiency of 1.83µmol per watt.
+The purchase cost efficiency is less than $0.50/µmol, which is among the leaders in the market.
+Our harvest expectations for one of these lights is 256-369 grams or 9.1-13.2 ounces.